 Therapy is a practice based in humanity - both yours and mine.
 I believe that clients can foster a connection with their provider more easily with clarity around what their provider’s values and identities are.

-Basically, I care about humanity, I care about you, and I care about me.
 Let’s explore, unlearn, and be curious together.
 If you have any additional questions about my values please let me know!